David Fasenfest

-Dr. David Fasenfest is an American sociologist and an associate professor at Wayne State University.
+David Fasenfest is an American sociologist who is an associate professor at Wayne State University.
 He received his Ph.D. from the University of Michigan in 1984.
 He also holds a M.A. in economics and Chinese studies.
 His research interests include urban sociology, race/class/gender, labor markets and workforce development, income inequality, and community economic development.

 He has been an active urban sociologist, editing and publishing several articles and books.
 His activities and work include: